 It’s common for those with PTSD to actively avoid any situation that may remind them of their trauma.
 While this might seem understandable, it can lead to irrational behavior that disrupts everyday life.

-PTSD can lead to insomnia or restlessness that may disturb sleep.
+PTSD can lead to insomnia, trouble sleeping or restlessness that may disturb sleep.
 Sometimes, nightmares can conjure images of past trauma that make you dread going to bed at night.
+Lack of sleep can lead to physical symptoms of PTSD, such as no energy, darkened eyes or an unhygienic body.

 These warning signs are reminiscent of situations where you feel your life is in danger.
 You might be easily startled even in safe environments and feel the urge to be hyperaware of your surroundings.